Students

 Jam House

-Join hosts Gig Simulator in February and March, a group of music teachers and performers in the area who welcome you to experience what the “gigging” process is like in a safe, judgement free setting.
-Piano, amp, PA and drums provided!
+Join hosts Gig Simulator in February and March, a group of music teachers and performers in the area who welcome you to experience what the “gigging” process is like in a safe, judgment-free setting.
+Piano, amp, PA, and drums provided!
 FREE – all are welcome.

 icon_quote